Sero7777/foodClassifierML/README.md

 1. Download the used dataset (keras/dataset) and unzip it
 2. Clone our repository and open the swift directory in XCode - the server is running on an aws instance already
 3. Start the app, press the 'choose a picture'-button and choose a picture either from your own photo library or take a photo directly on your camera (iPhone only)
-4. If the app is able to connect to the server, you will receive an answer whether the image you chose is a hotdog or not :)
+4. If the app is connected to the server, you will receive an answer whether the image you chose is a hotdog or not :)

 ## Installation and usage guidelines self hosting